Ragamuffin Cat Guide: Care, Traits, and Lifespan for the Perfect Pet

 Healthcare and Maintaining a Healthy Ragamuffin

-A black Ragamuffin cat comfortably sitting on a white porch, looking relaxed.
+A Ragamuffin cat black comfortably sitting on a white porch, looking relaxed.

-Common Health Concerns in the Breed
+Health Problems That Are Common in the Breed

 Preventative Care and Regular Vet Visits